• Skip to primary navigation

 • Combine the dry ingredients.
 Add the flour, salt, and sugar to a food processor bowl with the metal blade.
 Pulse a few times to blend dry ingredients.

-2 ½ cups all purpose flour, ¾ teaspoon kosher salt, 2 tablespoon sugar
+2 ½ cups all purpose flour, ¾ tsp kosher salt, 2 tbsp sugar

 • Add the butter.
 Add the cold, diced butter to the bowl.
 Pulse until mixture resembles coarse sand.